chauhanssaksham/year-diary-react/README.md

 This project is built on nodeJS, at the time of creation it has **node version v12.13.0** and **npm version v6.13.7**

 1. Clone this code in  a folder, and run `npm install` to install the packages required
-2. Navigate to the working folder on terminal, and run `npm start` to run a deployment version
+2. Navigate to the working folder on terminal, and run `npm start` to run a development version

 ## Roadmap - Ideas, ToDos, etc.